docs

 What should buyers verify in an underpayment workflow?

-Evaluating a vendor's underpayment detection capability requires getting specific.
-General claims about "AI-powered contract compliance" and "automatic underpayment recovery" are not useful — the questions below are.
+Evaluating a vendor's underpayment detection takes specific questions.
+Claims about "AI-powered contract compliance" and "automatic underpayment recovery" are not useful.
+The questions below are.

 - How does the system receive and store payer fee schedules?
 Is the loading process manual, or does the system maintain an active feed?
 How does it handle multiple fee schedules for the same payer across different plans and effective dates?

 - What claim-level inputs does the expected-payment calculation use?
-Does it account for CPT code, modifiers, units, place of service, and provider network status — or just CPT code alone?
+Does it account for CPT code, modifiers, units, place of service, and provider network status, or just the CPT code alone?

 - How does the system model multi-procedure MPPR rules?
 Can it distinguish a correctly reduced second-procedure payment from a payer error?